Giant atom with disorders: Effects from imperfect couplings: Dark states with disorders

-In Fig.~\ref{fig-Disorders-NM}(b1), we plot the decay exponent $\overline{\kappa_{min}}$ averaged $100$ random configurations as functions of the two disorder standard deviations with $N=3$ coupling points in the non-Markovian regime (as marked by the symbol $\divideontimes$ in Fig.~\ref{parameter-space}).
+In Fig.~\ref{fig-Disorders-NM}(b1), we plot the decay exponent $\overline{\kappa_{min}}$ averaged over $100$ random configurations as functions of the two disorder standard deviations with $N=3$ coupling points in the non-Markovian regime (as marked by the symbol $\divideontimes$ in Fig.~\ref{parameter-space}).
 It shows that the decay exponent is further suppressed by the non-Markovian effect.
-In Fig.~\ref{fig-Disorders-NM} (b2), we plot the decay rate as function of the coupling-strength disorder deviation $\sigma_g$ with zero coupling-position disorder deviation $\sigma_x=0$.
+In Fig.~\ref{fig-Disorders-NM} (b2), we plot the decay rate as a function of the coupling-strength disorder deviation $\sigma_g$ with zero coupling-position disorder deviation $\sigma_x=0$.
 Similar to the Markovian case, the decay rate still shows a quadratic scaling behavior as a function of coupling-strength disorder $\overline{\kappa_{min}}\propto \sigma_g^2$, cf. the fitting and the insert in Fig.~\ref{fig-Disorders-NM} (b2).
-However, the averaged decay rate $\overline{\kappa_{min}}$ exhibits a very different behavior as a function of the coupling-position disorder $\sigma_x$, where the decay rate saturates as $\sigma_x$ increases as shown by Fig.~\ref{fig-Disorders-NM} (b3).
+However, the averaged decay rate $\overline{\kappa_{min}}$ exhibits a very different behavior as a function of the coupling-position disorder $\sigma_x$, where the decay rate saturates as $\sigma_x$ increases, as shown by Fig.~\ref{fig-Disorders-NM} (b3).
 In fact, we find the numerical data can be fit by the extended Debye function~\cite{Debye-function} of order two defined via

-where parameter $w$ denotes the width of this curve, and $h$ denotes the height of this curve.
-We can use these two parameters to fit the scatter points, cf. the red curve in Fig.~\ref{fig-Disorders-NM} (b3).
+Here, the parameter $w$ denotes the width of this curve, $h$ denotes the height of this curve, $\zeta(x)$ is the Riemann zeta function, and $\zeta(3)$ is known as Ap$\mathrm{\Acute{e}}$ry's constant.
+We can use two parameters ($w$ and $h$) to fit the scatter points, cf. the red curve in Fig.~\ref{fig-Disorders-NM} (b3).
 The extended Debye function recovers the quadratic scaling behavior $\overline{\kappa_{min}}\propto \sigma^2_x$ when the coupling-position disorder approaches zero $\sigma_x\rightarrow 0$, but becomes a constant $\overline{\kappa_{min}}=h$ for the large coupling-position disorder.
+In the limit of $\sigma_x\rightarrow \infty$, each coupling point is allowed to be located randomly on the waveguide everywhere with equal distribution.
+Thus, the giant atom explores all the possible configurations coupled to the waveguide with the effective decay rate ranging from zero to $N^2\gamma$~\cite{Kockum2014pra}.
+The final plateau of the decay rate should be some averaged value smaller than $N^2\gamma$.
+A further analytical framework is needed to calculate the accurate value of the plateau.